indyplanets/appcenter-documentation/user-guide/index.md

 1. Open a browser.
 2. Enter the address for AppCenter.
 The **Login** page appears.
-3. Log into AppCenter using your corporate LDAP credentials or as the Root user.
+3. Log into AppCenter using your corporate LDAP credentials or as Root user.

 Your user role determines what appears when you first log in and the features you can access.